 The prospectus for an investment is a detailed document outlining the potential risks and rewards associated with the investment.
 Using this document, investors can get a clear picture of what they’re investing in and the value proposition involved.

 Quarterly reports, also known as earnings reports, are documents required by the U.S. Securities and Exchange Commission (SEC).
 They provide investors with a look into the financial position of a publicly traded company.
 As the name suggests, these reports are released every three months.

 In general, quarterly reports are accompanied by a 10-Q filing with the SEC.
 These filings are also required by the SEC on a quarterly basis.
 The 10-Q report provides more financial and operational details to investors than the standard earnings report press release.

 A recession is a financial event in which businesses contract due to a decline in economic activity.
 Recessions are often accompanied by reduced consumer spending, leading to a slowing of growth or decrease in product pricing.

 This is an important term to keep in mind when investing because the market has a tendency to be strongly correlated to economic activity.
-Therefore, when an economic recession takes place, values of stocks generally decline.
+When an economic recession takes place, the values of stocks generally decline.
 At this point, investors look for safe-haven investing options like gold and silver.